DigiPlatMOOC/Corso-PDGT-Laboratorio/VM/README.md

   to add database and user at the same time.
   * **public/setup_phpmyadmin.sh**
   Script needed at bootstrap phase to properly configure your PHPMyAdmin installation.
 This should not be used directly.
+  * **public/setup**
+  This directory contains all files that are generated at boostrap time.
+You should not use this files directly.

 ## **How to use it?**
 You only need to know few vagrant commands to use this development VM (following lines are taken directly from the official [Vagrant documentation](https://www.vagrantup.com/docs/cli/ssh.html)):